Flutter Database options are still limited. We compare the available alternatives, and share performance benchmarks.

 - Hive is a lightweight key-value database written in Dart for Flutter applications, inspired by Bitcask.

-- ObjectBox DB is a highly performant lightweight NoSQL database for storing objects in Flutter with Dart.
+- ObjectBox DB is a highly performant lightweight embedded database for storing objects in Flutter with Dart.

 - sqflite is a wrapper around SQLite, which is a relational database without direct support for Dart objects.